liujiyaoFDU/FreeTumor/README.md

 ## Citation

 Our preliminary version is on [arxiv](https://arxiv.org/abs/2406.01264), while the results are different from this repo.
 If you find our codes or datasets useful, please consider to leave a star and cite our paper as follows, we would be highly grateful (^o^)/.
+In addition, some previous papers that contributed to our work are listed for reference.

 ```bibtex
 @article{wu2024freetumor,